SimeonHristov99/DL_24-25/Week_12 - Bigram language model using a neural network/README.md

 1. The above architecture is implemented.
 2. The shape of the output is `(n, 1)` where `n` is the number of examples passed.
+3. The solution comprises solely of custom code - no layers from `torch.nn` should be used.

 **Test case:**